Generic name: YELLOW FEVER VIRUS STRAIN 17D-204 LIVE ANTIGEN 4.74[PFU] in 0.5mL

 Concomitant Administration with other Vaccines

-- Reconstitute the vaccine using only the diluent supplied (0.6 mL vial of Sodium Chloride Injection USP for single dose vial of vaccine and 3 mL vial of Sodium Chloride Injection USP for 5 dose vial of vaccine).
-Draw the volume of the diluent, shown on the diluent label, into a suitable size syringe and slowly inject into the vial containing the vaccine.
+- Reconstitute the vaccine using only the diluent supplied (0.6 mL single dose vial of Sodium Chloride Injection USP for single dose vial of vaccine).
+After removing the "flip-off" caps, cleanse the vaccine and diluent vial stoppers with a suitable germicide.
+Do not remove the vial stoppers or metal seals holding them in place.
+Using aseptic technique, use a suitable sterile needle and syringe to withdraw the volume of supplied diluent shown on the diluent label and slowly inject the diluent into the vial containing the vaccine.
 Allow the reconstituted vaccine to sit for one to two minutes and then carefully swirl mixture until a uniform suspension is achieved.
 Avoid vigorous shaking as this tends to cause foaming of the suspension.
 Do not dilute reconstituted vaccine.
+Use aseptic technique and a separate sterile needle and syringe to withdraw each 0.5 mL dose from the single dose vial of reconstituted vaccine.

-Properly dispose of all reconstituted vaccine and containers that remain unused after one hour (eg, sterilized or disposed in red hazardous waste containers).
-(2)
+Properly dispose of all reconstituted vaccine and containers that remain unused after one hour according to locally approved guidelines (e.g. sterilized or disposed in red hazardous waste containers).
+(14)

 - 0.05 mL of 1:10 dilution